The Xometry app works best with JavaScript enabled!

 2. Casting: Casting won’t produce parts nearly as precisely as CNC machining or injection molding.
 As it relates to plastics, casting involves pouring molten material into a non-pressurized mold and allowing it to cure.
 It is a much simpler process than CNC machining or injection molding but can take much longer to produce parts.
 Casting is also not practical for large-scale production.

-What Are the Similarities between CNC Machining and Plastic Injection Molding?
+Similarities Between CNC Machining and Plastic Injection Molding

 Perhaps the biggest similarity between CNC machining and plastic injection molding is that both can utilize many of the same materials, including polycarbonate (PC), High-density polyethylene plastics (HDPE), and ABS (acrylonitrile butadiene styrene).
 Aside from that, there are not many similarities between the two processes.